sprintui/SprintUi-Framework/README.md

    node server.js
    ```

-2. Open your browser and navigate to `http://[host]:[port]` to start building your SprintUI project.
+2. Open your browser and navigate to http://localhost:3000 to start building your SprintUI project.

 3. For SprintUI syntax, refer to the files in the `pages` folder.
 It's a mix of HTML and JavaScript.
 Get familiar with it before moving to production.

 ## Production Deployment

-Certainly!
-Here's an updated section for your documentation:

 1. **Build your project for production:**
    ```bash